• Skip to primary navigation

 The interior of the biscuits is soft and flaky, with lots of buttery layers.
 The bottom of the biscuit is crisp from the butter meeting the piping hot baking sheet.

-They’re amazing slathered with butter & jam for breakfast, served with soup on a chilly day, or as a side for a hearty entrée like beef roast or steak.
+They’re amazing slathered with butter & jam for breakfast (just like my Old Fashioned Cornbread!), served with soup on a chilly day, or as a side for a hearty entrée like beef roast or steak.

 Jump to: